ayan4m1/multiarrow/README.md

 ## Dependencies

-MultiArrow is only compatible with CraftBukkit build(s) 1000+.
+MultiArrow is compatible with CraftBukkit v1.4.7-R1.0.
-It relies on the new permissions system which was integrated into CraftBukkit as of build 1000.

 ## Usage